Michigan Drunk Driving Accident Lawyers

 That is what separates a drunk driving case from a standard car accident claim.
 When alcohol is involved, there may be more than one party responsible.
 The driver made a choice.
 The bar that kept serving him after he was visibly intoxicated may have enabled it.
 Both can be held liable under Michigan law.

 Christopher Trainor & Associates has spent more than 35 years representing victims of impaired driving in Michigan.
-We identify every source of liability, move immediately to preserve BAC records and surveillance footage before they disappear, and prepare every case with the understanding that punitive damages may be available — which changes the entire settlement dynamic.
+We identify every source of liability, move immediately to preserve BAC records and surveillance footage before they disappear, and evaluate whether the facts support a dram shop claim, exemplary-damages theory, or other accountability path under Michigan law.

 Every case is on contingency.
 Nothing upfront and no fee unless we win.